 Petersham is a very small town located in the state of Massachusetts.
 With a population of 1,183 people and just one neighborhood, Petersham is the 313th largest community in Massachusetts.
-Much of the housing stock in Petersham was built prior to World War II, making it one of the older and more historic towns in the country.
+Petersham has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Petersham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Petersham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Petersham is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Petersham who work in office and administrative support (12.16%), management occupations (11.99%), and sales jobs (7.26%).

 A relatively large number of people in Petersham telecommute to their jobs.
 Overall, about 9.49% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Petersham is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Petersham is a great place for families with children to consider.
+First of all, many other families with children live here, making Petersham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Petersham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Petersham’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Petersham is that it can take a long time to commute to work.
 In Petersham, the average commute to work is 35.27 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Petersham doesn't have a public transportation system that people use for their commute.
+Petersham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Petersham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Petersham residents report their race to be White, followed by Asian.
 Important ancestries of people in Petersham include Irish, English, German, French Canadian, and French.